 Forgetting to prepare questions.
 This is the most common missed opportunity.
 Bring two questions.
 Use them.

-If you’re preparing for boarding school interviews and want expert coaching, book a free consultation.
+If your student’s interview is coming up soon, you’re likely also preparing for standardized testing.
+For a broader view of the admissions process, see our guide to choosing the right boarding school.
+And if you’d like expert coaching, book a free consultation.
 Interview preparation is included in both of our service programs.